Avocarrot/hiring/front-end/bidder-management-exercise/online-assignment.md

 ### Styleguide

 For this task you should re-use the components created in the previous one.
-However, for the rest of this task you can use the CSS styling already implemented in Avocarrot's [styleguide](https://s3.amazonaws.com/avocarrot-style-guide/latest/avocarrot-skin/documentation/apps/getting-started/index.html).
+However, for the rest of this task you can use the CSS styling already implemented in {{site.companyName}}'s [styleguide]({{page.styleguideUrl}}).
 The styleguide can be imported in your project.

 ### Bidder Management API